-The biggest eater in Bangkok.
+The biggest eater in Bangkok, Thailand.

-If I was excited for the CP Biggest Eater finals, I was really excited for the finale.
-The next weekend I headed off to Siam Paragon to watch some of the greatest (and some of my favorite) eaters in the world try to eat as many shrimp wontons as inhumanly possible in eight minutes.
+For the second weekend in a row, I headed off to Siam Paragon to watch some of the greatest (and some of my favorite) competitive eaters in the world try to eat as many shrimp wontons as inhumanly possible in eight minutes.

 It was a long day.
 Maybe a little too long to be standing in a crowd in the Bangkok heat.
 It was similar to a Coney Island July 4th.
 Hot, sweaty, too many people trying to squeeze in for the best view.

 After the fanfare of a marching band entrance, cheerleaders, flag twirlers, and girl band, the competitions got underway.

 First up was the women’s contest with all of the female eaters who had won the finals in Singapore, Hong Kong, Melbourne, and Bangkok.

 And then the men’s, as some of the biggest eaters in Asia took to the stage.

 Both contests were thrilling, with a much faster pace than most other amateur contests I’ve seen.
 And, in both heats, the Singapore champions came out on top.